Tasselhat/Tasselhat/README.md

 ## Hello There ⚔️🧔🏼👘

-- 🔭 I’m currently working as a Full-Stack Software Engineer at \\Stealth Fintech Startup\\
+- 🔭 I’m currently working as a Full-Stack Software Engineer at Advice Engagement Inc.
 - 📫 How to reach me: tim.b.schneider@gmail.com

 I specialize in full stack web development.
 I mainly use Javascript/Typescript and Python, and have make full stack web applications using Next.js, React, Node, Flask, and Mobile apps with React Native as well as various other frameworks and technologies.